de4a-eu/de4a/README.md

 toop.tracker.enabled = ${de4a.kafka.enabled}
 toop.tracker.topic = ${de4a.kafka.topic}
 ```
-**IMPORTANT** - If your server have no access to external domains, the kafka configuration should be disabled.
+**IMPORTANT** - If your server has no access to external domains, the kafka configuration should be disabled.
-To disable kafka log producer, you only need to establish property to false `de4a.kafka.enabled=false` - **do not comment or leave empty the rest of properties**
+To disable kafka log producer, you only need to set the property to false `de4a.kafka.enabled=false` - **do not comment or leave empty the rest of properties**

 #### SMP properties `application.properties`
-To establish which SMP server will provide to the Connector metadata services we defined the following properties:
+To establish which SMP server will provide the Connector with metadata services, the following properties must be used:
 ```properties
 # SMP Client configuration stuff - Don't touch (default values)
 truststore.type = JKS